 - National Centre for Truth and Reconciliation – Interactive Archival Map to search for public archive material by specific residential schools, events or hearings

 - UNDRIP & the Environmental Movement, a blog post we created to explain the importance of this framework to our work

-- Truth and Reconciliation Week 2022 – A free national program open to all schools across Canada, with content for Grades 1 – 12
+- Truth and Reconciliation Education Program – A free national program open to all schools across Canada, with content for Grades 1 – 12

 - Orange Shirt Day’s resources – Lots of information to assist with understanding & planning Orange Shirt Day

 - Resources for Settlers (W̱SÁNEĆ Leadership Council) – Offers guidance on allyship with W̱SÁNEĆ people in particular, but can be helpful in general as well